AapoSoukkio/Point-in-polygon/README.md

 #### Output

 A plot window will appear showing the random generated polygon.
-When you click inside the plot window, the program will check if the clicked point is inside or outside the polygon and print the corresponding message ("inside" or "outside") to the console.
+When you click inside the plot window, the program will check if the clicked point is inside or outside the polygon and print the corresponding message ("inside" or "outside") to the output section and also into the console.
 Green dot will be plotted if the point is inside the polygon, and a red dot if it's outside.
+You can refresh anytime to clear the output and generate a new polygon.